goethan/Udacity_Projects/Data_Analyst_Project_6_D3/submission.md

   - Market capitalization in unit of billions yuan

-The data is cleaned so that I add the following variables for convenience.
+I add the following variables.
  - `min`, `q1`, `q2`, `q3`, `max` represent respectively the min, first, second, third quartile and max.
  - `r0` and `r1` represent the represent respectively the range excluding the outliers.
  - `outlier`: dummy. `is outlier ?
 1 : 0`